Operations problems with PowerSimulations.jl

 problem = DecisionModel(template_uc, sys; optimizer = solver, horizon = Hour(24))

-build!(problem, output_dir = mktempdir())
+build!(problem; output_dir = mktempdir())

 InfrastructureSystems.Optimization.ModelBuildStatusModule.ModelBuildStatus.BUILT = 0